swiftlang/sourcekit-lsp/Documentation/Refactoring Actions.md

 ## Editor Support

 Most LSP-compatible editors filter code actions by kind.
 Make sure your editor requests both `refactor` and `quickfix` kinds to see all available actions.
-You can verify this in your editor's LSP client configuration.

 ### Checking Available Actions